Subject Information Writing

 The audience and intended purpose for their writing ensures pupils are fully engaged in their writing task.
 Marking of all writing follows the Marking and Feedback Policy.
 Working on comments are set to consolidate and extend learning.
 Children have the opportunity to independently edit and self-correct their writing.

 As a result of our Writing curriculum, pupils at The Oval School are able to independently write in a range of genres using correct grammar, punctuation and spelling knowledge across all subjects.
-As well as an extended weekly write in English, pupils complete a weekly extended write in another subject which displays high quality writing skills.
 They have an understanding of the importance of writing in the wider world beyond school and for future employment.